Greenlandicsmiley/knbnBrd/README.md

 **NOTE:** You may have to run this as root.

+Uninstall
+- Run `make uninstall` or `knbn uninstall` to uninstall the script

 ## Commands

 You can view options by running `knbn help` or `knbn --help`